-This guidance is relevant for all Suppliers; however, it refers only to Supplier Credit Cover obligations under the CfD scheme1.
-Credit Cover requirements for Suppliers under the Capacity Market and for other involved EMR Parties will be described in alternative documents.
+This guidance is relevant for all Suppliers.
+However, it refers only to Supplier Credit Cover obligations under the CfD and Nuclear RAB schemes.
+Credit Cover requirements for Suppliers under the Capacity Market and for other involved organisations will be described in alternative documents.1